Emergency Dental Services for the Cincinnati Area

 • Swishing with hydrogen peroxide can sterilize the crack.

-• Apply a cold compress on the outside of your cheek where the cracked tooth is, but only for 10 minutes at a time.
+• Apply a cold compress to the outside of your cheek where the cracked tooth is, but only for 10 minutes at a time.

 chipped tooth should be examined by a dentist as soon as possible.
-A chipped tooth can often easily be repaired by dental bonding, but still, it is a semi-urgent situation.
-However, a broken tooth might be an even more serious situation, especially if the root, nerve or pulp is exposed.
+A chipped tooth can often be repaired with dental bonding, but it’s still a semi-urgent matter.
+However, a broken tooth can be even more serious, especially if the root, nerve, or pulp is exposed.

-If the tooth is painful, then it is a dental emergency requiring immediate treatment.
-You can use the same methods for managing your toothache at home that we discussed above, and we’ll get you in to see one of our dentists as soon as possible.
+If the tooth is painful, it’s a dental emergency that requires immediate treatment.
+You can use the same at-home methods for managing your toothache that we discussed above.
+Contact us right away, and we’ll get you in to see one of our dentists as soon as possible.

 If your filling falls out and there’s no pain, it’s still a dental emergency.
-In fact, any cracked or broken filling is a reason to visit an emergency dentist.
-Your fillings are there for a reason: to protect the cavity where there was once tooth decay/infection.
+In fact, any cracked or broken filling warrants a visit to an emergency dentist.
+Your fillings are there for a reason: to protect the cavity that once contained tooth decay or infection.
 If your filling is compromised, that cavity is no longer protected, leaving it susceptible to bacteria and further decay.
-Not to mention that if that filling is a deep one, a crack or break will likely be painful.
-But even if your filling is damaged or missing and there isn’t any pain, get ahold of us immediately.
-It’s an easy fix; you’ll be in and out in no time.

-A tooth that is suddenly out of alignment, or a non-baby tooth that becomes loose requires immediate treatment.
-This is not normal, and may belie an underlying issue that could cause real health problems for your other teeth, gums and jaw.
+A tooth that suddenly becomes misaligned, or a non-baby tooth that gets loose, requires immediate treatment.
+This is not normal and may indicate an underlying issue that could cause serious health problems for your other teeth, gums, and jaw.
 Call our office for a dental emergency appointment.
-Avoid trying to forcibly move the tooth back into its position, as you may do more harm than good.
+Don’t forcibly move the tooth back into place, as you may do more harm than good.

 Teeth Trauma: Mouth Injuries

-An injury inside the mouth, regardless of the cause, should be considered an emergency, and you should get to a hospital emergency room.
-Depending on the cause of the injury and the type of injury, it is best to contact the hospital emergency room for advice on what you should do before leaving for the emergency room.
+An injury inside the mouth, regardless of the cause, should be considered an emergency, and you should go to a hospital emergency room.
+Depending on the cause and type of injury, it is best to contact the hospital emergency room for advice on what to do before arriving.

-The reason it’s sometimes better to go to your local ER in cases of injury to your face and mouth is because there might be other damage than just what you can feel and see.
-Let the doctors clear you first, then schedule an emergency dental appointment once you know the best step forward.
+It’s sometimes better to go to your local ER for an injury to your face and mouth because there might be damage you can’t feel or see.
+Let the doctors clear you first, then schedule an emergency dental appointment once you know the best course of action.

 Facial Pain and/or Swelling with No Obvious Cause

 Unexplained facial pain and swelling may be another dental emergency.
-Particularly if you’ve just had a procedure like a tooth extraction, implant crown installation or root canal, this can be a bright red flag for an infection or other complication that needs dealt with immediately.
+This is especially true if you’ve just had a procedure like a tooth extraction, an implant crown installation, or a root canal.
+These symptoms can be a red flag for an infection or other complication that needs to be addressed immediately.

-Our staff can diagnose the cause of the pain and refer you to a specialist, if necessary.
-In the meantime, if you feel that you need to take medication for facial pain, never take aspirin or ibuprofen since these medications are anticoagulants, which can cause excess bleeding.
+Our staff can diagnose the cause of your pain and, if necessary, refer you to a specialist.
+In the meantime, if you need to take medication for facial pain, avoid aspirin or ibuprofen, as these medications are anticoagulants that can cause excessive bleeding.

 Have a Dental Emergency?
 Contact Beckham Square Family Dental Today!

-We provide emergency dental services for patients all over the Cincinnati area, and you don’t have to be one of our regular patients in order to see us.
-Remember these three rules of thumb for deciding if your dental care needs are urgent:
+We provide emergency dental services to patients throughout the Cincinnati area, and you don’t need to be a regular patient to see us.
+Remember these three rules of thumb for determining whether your dental care needs are urgent:

 1. Is the inner tooth or the nerve exposed?